Camarón de la Isla: Health issues and death

 In later years, his health deteriorated due to heavy smoking and some level of drug abuse.

-In 1992, Cruz died of lung cancer in Badalona, Spain.
+In 1992, Camarón de la Isla died of lung cancer in Badalona, Spain.
 He was buried in a Catholic ceremony at the cemetery of San Fernando as he wanted.
 It was estimated that 100,000 people attended his funeral.

 Posthumous awards and recognitions

-On 5 December 2000 the Ministry of Culture of the Junta de Andalucía posthumously awarded to Camarón the 'Llave de Oro del Cante', the Golden Key of Flamenco.
+On 5 December 2000 the Ministry of Culture of the Junta de Andalucía posthumously awarded to Camaron the 'Llave de Oro del Cante', the Golden Key of Flamenco.
 This was only the fourth key awarded since 1862.

 In 2005, film director Jaime Chávarri released the biopic Camarón in Spain starring Óscar Jaenada as Camarón and Verónica Sánchez as La Chispa.
 The film, produced in consultation with Camarón's widow, was subsequently nominated for several Goya Awards.

 In 2006, Isaki Lacuesta directed La Leyenda del Tiempo (The Legend of Time), in which a Japanese woman visits Camarón's birthplace to learn to sing exactly like him.

 In 2018, the documentary film Camarón: Flamenco y Revolución (Camarón: The Film), from the Spanish director Alexis Morante, was released through Netflix.
 In an interview, the director would say that one of his goals with the film was "to explain how the myth was built".

 In 2021 a museum devoted to the singer was opened in San Fernando.